Karen Dotrice: Later career

 In 1981, Dotrice took the role of Desdemona in the Warner Theatre production of Othello opposite James Earl Jones and Christopher Plummer.
 Reviewers were less than kind; calling her "the only serious let-down" in the cast, David Richards of The Washington Post wrote, "Dotrice is not Desdemona.
 She is a Desdemona doll, reciting her lines in a thin, reedy voice and moving through the tragedy with a rare somnolence."
 Dianne Wiest took the role in the 1982 Broadway production and received similar reviews.

 Dotrice virtually disappeared from public life following her retirement.
 She was married to English actor Alex Hyde-White from 1986 to 1992.
 In 1994, Dotrice married then-Universal Studios executive Edwin Nalle.

-Her voice work includes spoken-word adaptations of Disney's The Little Mermaid, Beauty and the Beast and Pocahontas; a sing-along release of Mary Poppins; an interview for the ABC television special Walt: The Man Behind the Myth; and narration for the audiobook adaptation of Dangerous Women by George R. R. Martin.
+Dotrice's voice work includes spoken-word adaptations of Disney's The Little Mermaid, Beauty and the Beast and Pocahontas; a sing-along release of Mary Poppins; an interview for the ABC television special Walt: The Man Behind the Myth; and narration for the audiobook adaptation of Dangerous Women by George R. R. Martin.
 She appeared as herself in the 2009 documentary The Boys: The Sherman Brothers' Story.
-As for acting, however, "I'll never go back," she told Hello! magazine in 1995, "because you don't have to put on any make-up."
+However, as for acting, "I'll never go back," she told Hello! magazine in 1995, "because you don't have to put on any make-up."

 Dotrice was coaxed back into the spotlight twice in 2004: she was named a Disney Legend at a ceremony in Burbank (at which Matthew Garber and Irwin Kostal, the movie's musical director, were honoured posthumously), and she was interviewed and provided audio commentary for the 40th Anniversary Edition Mary Poppins DVD release.
 Dotrice also provided audio commentary for the Acorn Media DVD release of Upstairs, Downstairs Series 5, discussing Episode 7 ("Disillusion"), the final episode in which she appears.

 Despite having retired from acting, Dotrice's official website announced in 2014 that she will be making public appearances "for the first time in 50 years".
-The list includes memorabilia shows, signings and corporate events.
+The list includes memorabilia shows, signings, and corporate events.